mskippen/Weather-Dashboard/README.md

-# Weather Dashboard
+# Weather Dashboard App

-## Your Task******
+## This app

 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 A weather dashboard has been built that will run in the browser and feature dynamically updated HTML and CSS.

-Make sure to read the [OpenWeather "How To Start" Guide](https://openweathermap.org/appid) before you get started.
-Use the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities.
-Read through the documentation for setup and usage instructions.
-You will use `localStorage` to store any persistent data.
+This app has used the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities.
+Local storage has been used `localStorage` to store any persistent data.

 ## User Story